 Final Year Students

 You are a final year student if your remaining study period at CUHK is less than or equal to one year.
 If you fall into this category, you may or may not qualify to apply for exchange.
 Click here for more details.

-Full-time registered undergraduate and postgraduate students can apply, but must meet certain requirements.
+Full-time registered undergraduate students (except first year students whose expected graduation date is 31 July 2024 or after) and postgraduate students can apply.
+Applicants must meet certain requirements..
 These vary from programme to programme, but typical ones include:

 - A valid TOEFL or IELTS score report with a particular minimum score, depending on the programme

 - A good academic record at CUHK – typically a cumulative GPA of at least 2.70, although some exchange programmes set the bar higher

 - A good disciplinary record and standing at CUHK

 - Basic knowledge of the place where you intend to study

 - Maturity and responsibility in social conduct, along with physical and emotional health